-- 8-1-4 IMPLEMENTATON, FEES, AND PENALTIES. - (A) All rental properties within the Village of Germantown, as defined specifically as one of four Rental Property and Installment Sale Property occupancy types in 8-1-3 above, are subject to the provisions of this chapter. - (B) INITIAL INSPECTION AND PERMITTING - 1.
-Initial inspection and approval of duplex, multi-family, and commercial types will be completed at the per unit level.
+8-1-4 IMPLEMENTATON, FEES, AND PENALTIES.

+(A) All rental properties within the Village of Germantown, as defined specifically as one of four rental property occupancy types in 8-1-3 above, are subject to the provisions of this chapter.

+(B) INITIAL INSPECTION AND PERMITTING